AntirWiki/Antir/content/Zauberei/Locations/Foxfire Academy.md

 ### Department of Applied Theology
 Includes all research into gods and the mechanics by which they operate.

+## School of Civic Wizardry
+The school of civic wizardry teaches about the practical and grounded uses of magic.
+Civic wizardry has uses in fields like infrastructure, architecture, and disaster recovery.

+The school was originally founded in 954 BR as an independent college in [[Alturon]], but moved to become part of Foxfire some time before the [[Holy Kingdom]] effectively banned arcane magic in 1100 BR.

 ## School of Battle Magic
 The school of battle magic is the oldest course of study in Foxfire, hailing back to its days as a war college during the Three Kings War.
 The battle mages and other students have a mutual disrespect; the other students see battle mages as unintellectual killers, and the battle mages see the other schools as stuck-up cowards.